What is the Cost of Living in Iquitos Peru in 2023 Introduction

 Staying active is always important to us no matter where we are.
 We joined a local gym in Iquitos that has weight machines, classes, and a pool for around $48 – $95 USD/178 – 352 Soles per month.
 This allows us to exercise regularly.
 On rest days, we also enjoy taking long walks or jogs along the nearby riverfront trail to take in nature.
 Between gym access and free outdoor activities, keeping fit is very affordable.

-Grocery and Dining Expenses Each Month
+Our Cost of Grocery and Dining Expenses Each Month

 Being foodies, we enjoy experiencing Iquitos’ amazing local cuisine.
 Our grocery and dining budget ranges from $191 – $334 USD/710 – 1,197 Soles per month.
 Shopping at markets plus cooking at home balances out meals we enjoyed at económica restaurants.
 The food here is so flavorful, that it’s worth allocating a decent portion of our budget to.

-Local Activities and Entertainment
+Our Cost of Local Activities and Entertainment

 Taking advantage of free and low-cost local activities keeps our leisure budget reasonable at $19 – $86 USD/70 – 319 Soles per month.
 Seeing cultural events, exploring markets, visiting parks, and strolling the malecón costs little to nothing.
 The abundance of inexpensive fun makes enjoying time here easy.

-Health Insurance Needs
+Our Cost of Health Insurance

 Finally, we each pay for international health insurance plans to ensure we have emergency medical coverage in Peru.
 Our monthly premiums are around $45 USD/172 Soles per person when using SafetyWing insurance which is tailored to travelers and expats.
 Having access to healthcare providers and evacuation services gives important peace of mind should any accidents or injuries occur abroad.
 It’s a worthwhile expense for living overseas.

-Total Monthly Cost of Living in Iquitos Peru
+Our Total Monthly Cost of Living in Iquitos Peru

 When it comes to your monthly expenses in Iquitos, Peru, the total cost of living consists of various factors, including accommodation, utilities, fitness, groceries, transportation, activities, and health insurance.
 To maintain a comfortable lifestyle for us in this unique city in the heart of the Amazon, we spent a total monthly expense ranging from $782 to $1,450 (or SOL 2,905 to SOL 5,376) for the two of us.
 These figures reflect a balance between embracing local culture and enjoying modern comforts while exploring all that Iquitos has to offer.